TimeATronics/Encrypt0/README.md

 Encrypt0 provides an easy-to-use Text-based User Interface (TUI).

-#### IMPORTANT: In order to make sure that the applications runs without problems make sure that there is a folder called “user” in the same directory as the file “main.exe” on Windows devices or “main” on UNIX-based devices.
+#### IMPORTANT: In order to make sure that the applications runs without problems make sure that there is a folder called “user” in the same directory as the file “main.exe” on Windows devices or “main” on GNU/Linux-based devices.

 When you execute the application, you will see the following loading screen first: